rileytinianov/rileytinianov.github.io/_projects/Turbine Design/index.md

 Printed turbine and plots showing chord length and force experienced

 ## Turbine Testing
 The turbine was tested using a small-scale wind tunnel and PMDC motor.
 The turbine's power generation could be deduced by spanning a resistor across the motor terminals and measuring the speed of rotation.
-The experimental results aligned with the theoretical performances calculations, although there were some optimal tip speed ratio discrepancies.
+The experimental results aligned with the theoretical performance calculations, although there were some optimal tip speed ratio discrepancies.

 <div style="display: flex; gap: 10px;">
   <img src="/imagesreal/TunnelTesting.PNG" height="280" alt="Hub1">